asteroid-lang/asteroid/Asteroid User Guide.md

 Asteroid is a multi-paradigm programming language that makes pattern matching one of its core computational mechanisms.
 This is often called *pattern-matching oriented programming*.

 In this document we describe the major features of Asteroid and give plenty of examples.
 If you have used a programming language like Python or JavaScript before, then Asteroid should appear very familiar.
-However, there are some features which differ drastically from other programming languages.
-Here are just two:
+However, there are some features which differ drastically from other programming languages due to the core pattern-matching programming paradigm.
+Here are just two examples:

-1. All statements that look like assignments are actually pattern-match statements.
+I) All statements that look like assignments are actually pattern-match statements.
 For example if we state,
 ```
 let [x,2,y] = [1,2,3].
 ```